uptycslabs/terraform-aws-org-integration/README.md

   - policy/SecurityAudit
   - Custom read only policy access for required resources

-## 1. Create a <file.tf> file, paste below codes and modify as needed.
+## 1. Copy and paste the following configuration into a .tf file (ex: main.tf) and modify the values as required

 ```
 module "org-config" {
   source           = "github.com/uptycslabs/terraform-aws-org-integration"

-  # Modify as you need, this will be used as a prefix to naming the resources
+  # Modify as you need, this will be used to name the resources
   integration_name = "UptycsIntegration-123"

-  # Copy the AWS Account ID from Uptycs' UI
+  # Copy Uptycs' AWS Account ID into 'upt_account_id'
+  # Browse to the following page in Uptycs's UI and Look for "Uptycs Account ID" at the top right corner
-  # Uptycs' UI : "Cloud"->"AWS"->"Integrations"->"Org INTEGRATION"
+  # Uptycs' UI: "Cloud"->"AWS"->"Integrations"->"ORG INTEGRATION"
   upt_account_id = "<upt_account_id>"

-  # Account Id of the organizattion's master account
+  # Organization's master account ID
   aws_account_id = "<aws_account_id>"

-  # Copy the UUID4 from Uptycs' UI
-  # Uptycs' UI : "Cloud"->"AWS"->"Integrations"->"Org INTEGRATION"
   # You can generate your own UUID.
-If you do, make sure Uptycs' UI is updated with it
+  # You can copy auto generated uuid from Uptycs' UI
-  external_id = "465308b9-fadb-449b-8d2d-3b5b3f2457f9"
+  external_id = "<uuid4>"

-  # CloudTrail source of master account: S3 Bucket or Kinesis stream?
+  # Following bucket and stream configurations are optional
-  # Set either `cloudtrail_s3_bucket_name` or `kinesis_stream_name` to allow Uptycs to ingest CloudTrail events
+  # Inorder to ingest organization CloudTrail logs you need to set either `cloudtrail_s3_bucket_name` or `kinesis_stream_name`

   # Provide the S3 bucket name which contains the CloudTrail data
   cloudtrail_s3_bucket_name = ""